gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

 Great!
-We now have the relative position of our encoder, reported in the number of "counts" it is from some arbitrary zero angle.
-However, it is often convenient to have the encoder start at zero at the beginning of the opmode.
+We now have the relative position of our encoder, reported in the number of "counts" it is from what it considers to be zero.
+However, it is often convenient to have the encoder start at zero at the beginning of the OpMode.
 While it technically does not change anything, it can help with debugging and simplify future code.
-To do this, we simply add a call to reset the motor encoders before we read them.
+To do this, we can add a call to reset the motor encoders before we read them.

 .. tab-set::